fpereiro/proof/notes.md

 - PE: "(...) he's proposing that the tape end up like this: "ee0 0 1 0 1 1 0 0 1 1 1 0 ..."".

-- PE: "The e character is known (...) as a *schwa*."
+- PE: "The ə character is known (...) as a *schwa*."
 Turing uses the *schwa* for what programmes call a *sentinel*.
 It's a special character that, in this case, indicates the boundary of the number.
 The machine can move its head to the very beginning of the tape by moving left whenever the scanned square is *not* the schwa."

 p86